-Fashion at the Coronation: What the guests wore - KESQ
+Fashion at the coronation: What the guests wore - KESQ

 Perry was accompanied by British Vogue editor-in-chief, Edward Enninful, who arrived in a statement icy blue waistcoat and polka dot tie.

 Next to arrive were world leaders, politicians, and international members of government.
 Prime Minister of Canada, Justin Trudeau was spotted braving the rain on his way to Westminster Abbey.
-His wife Sophie Grégoire Trudeau cut through the gray weather with a blush-toned satin dress complete with organza sleeves.
-Akshata Sunak, wife of British Prime Minister Rishi Sunak — who arrived in a classic morning suit — opted for a similarly uplifting cornflower blue ensemble.
+His wife Sophie Grégoire Trudeau cut through the gray weather with a blush-toned satin Ted Baker dress complete with organza sleeves.
+Akshata Sunak, wife of British Prime Minister Rishi Sunak — who arrived in a classic morning suit — opted for a similarly uplifting cornflower blue puff-sleeved dress by Claire Mischevani.
+Lady Louise Windsor received seasonal the memo, too, with her meadow-flower couture dress from Suzannah London.

 Princess Anne appeared in military uniform heavy with gold braid to perform her role as “Gold Stick in Waiting” responsible for the monarch’s personal safety.
 No stranger to a military uniform, Anne is colonel of several international regiments.

+There were an array of jewel-toned looks on display, too.
+There were an array of jewel-toned looks on display, too.
+Often heralded as one of the world’s best dressed royals, Queen Letizia of Spain didn’t disappoint, stepping out in a custom, amethyst-hued Carolina Herrera pink suit complete with ruffles and embroidered details.

+Similarly, Masenate Mahot Seeiso — Queen of Lesotho, seen arriving with Lesotho’s King Letsie III — opted for an arresting, sapphire-blue paisley gown with a sculptural, off-the-shoulder bodice.
+South African soprano Pretty Yende wore a striking sunny yellow Stéphane Rolland gown, finished off with a 138 carat yellow and white diamond necklace by Graff and 35 carat white diamond earrings.

-Top image: First Lady Jill Biden and her granddaughter Finnegan Biden arriving at Westminster Abbey, ahead of the coronation ceremony of King Charles III and Queen Camilla.
+Top image: Katy Perry during the coronation of King Charles III and Queen Camilla in Westminster Abbey.

 The-CNN-Wire